1. Purpose

 3.4 Security

-The ASA undertakes to protect personal information from unauthorised use, access, disclosure and alteration.
+The ASA takes such steps as are reasonable in the circumstances to protect an individual’s personal information from misuse, interference, loss, unauthorised use, access, disclosure and alteration.
 Staff must comply with the ASA’s policy on the handling of personal information.
-IT protection systems and internal procedures are also utilised to protect the personal information held by the ASA.
+IT protection systems, internal procedures, information security controls and organisational measures are also utilised to protect the personal information held by the ASA.
 Information will be held until there is no longer a business or legal need to retain it.

 3.5 Correction